SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/specifications/Specifications.md

   - Add the capacity to use libeewenv instead of scenvelop (or `sceewenv`).
   - Add a parameter to switch from using a `sc*env*` module to `libeewenv`.
   - Add required default `*eewenv` parameters for the use of libeewenv (e.i. `vsfndr.enable = true`, `envelopeInterval = 1`).
+- Write in database:
-- write PDF of Mvs in database.
+  - PDF of Mvs in database.
+  - both GMPE and GM-ratio based station magnitudes (in a sublevel of [station] magnitude).
-- logic:
+- Extend logic:
-  - Add the capacity to evaluate Mvs on last preferred origin with pick when preferred origin has no pick (e.g. scfinder)
-  - Add a parameter to control the use of last preferred origin with picks.
+  - Add a parameter to control the use of [most likely,last preferred] origin from list of [author, method].
+  - Exclude detect and exclude outlying station magnitudes
+  - Add a method without depencies on picks that could be desactivated.

 ### Tests
 - Demonstrate that the configuration of envelope processing is correct.